Pain · Procurement

 Sequence

 Template first.
 Past-performance reformat second.
 BD seat briefing third.
-The DACH response architecture stays as it is.
+The DACH response system stays as it is.
 The US-facing response sits on a separate template line.
 Two architectures, one per market.

 R1